 When we ask for help and get it, we get great results.
 But, when we get those results, who should really get the credit?
 As Peter tells us in his epistle, we should not spend or time being proud of what we have been given, rather we should use those gifts to the benefit of those around us.
 God should be the one who gets the credit, it is all His doing in the end and not ours.
 We have been given His Grace and Inspiration, and all of our talents are sourced from Him, who is our creator.
 It is wasteful of our talent to be bragging about it, but to effectively use our talents, we should use it to further God’s work here on Earth instead of focusing on ourselves.
 This is what He wants for us, to paraphrase the Great Commission, to carry out the Word to all Nations and Baptize all of them who would believe on His Son Jesus, in Jesus’ Name.
 He will give us the needed guidance and talents to carry out this magnificent task.
 He gives us these talents so that this task will be accomplished.
 They are not for our own personal gain, but to be used to glorify Him who created us.
-This is a far more glorious task than using the talents for our own self serving purposes.
+This is a far more glorious task than using the talents for our own self-serving purposes.

 We must pay attention to the world around us and take care not to fall prey to the devil, for he is constantly looking for ways to help us drift off our path towards heaven.
-We must keep situational awareness at all times, so we do not fall into any of his traps that he has laid out for us.
+We must keep situational awareness at all times, so we do not fall into any of the traps he has laid for us.
 You must understand that other Christians come from the same pool you do, humanity, they have the same frailties and problems you do.
-We all are the sinful creatures in the pattern of Adam.
+We all are sinful creatures in the pattern of Adam.
 The word pictures painted of “your adversary the devil, as a roaring lion, walketh about, seeking whom he may devour” is both vivid and true!
 It is not enough to just not follow the devil and look to him for help.
-We must actively turn away his so called help and look to God for Guidance, Help and Comfort.
+We must actively turn away his so-called help and look to God for Guidance, Help and Comfort.
 We must fight our evil nature which would lead us towards the side of the devil and to follow the voice of our Creator, of His Son Jesus, by the guidance of the Holy Spirit and stand fast in His Word.

 Hang in there and do your very best, God will take care of you in the end.
 There are none so poor as cannot purchase a noble death.
 Never ever forget that.

 Trust in God and dread naught.
-For there are sufficient evils to the day thereof, as Christ said (Matthew 6:34 KJV).
+For there are sufficient evils to the day thereof, as Christ said (Matthew 6:34).
 There will always be a form of evil in the world, because of our nature, but we will also have the goodness of Christ within us, through the Holy Spirit, to withstand that temptation in the times of trial.
-That is a great comfort we always will have, and also it will be easier to bear these trials, knowing that Christ has prepared a place for us in His Father’s House.
+That is a great comfort we always will have, and also it will be easier to bear these trials, knowing Christ has prepared a place for us in His Father’s House.

-With a clear view of the inner most thoughts of their hearts, Jesus the Pharisees the story of the shepherd who loses a sheep and searches for it.
+With a clear view of the inner most thoughts of their hearts, Jesus tells the Pharisees the story of the shepherd who loses a sheep and searches for it.
 When he finds it he carries it back to the flock on his shoulders.
 He goes on to tell the story of the woman who loses a piece of silver and turns her house inside out to find it.
 That story ends in a very interesting word play in English, “Rejoice with me; for I have found the piece (peace) which I had lost.”
 Jesus ends the story with, “there is joy in the presence of the angels of God over one sinner that repenteth.”

 The moral of the parable is that Jesus is all about saving the sinners, not those who are already “righteous.”
 But for us, there are none who are already “righteous.”
 I liken the church as a hospital for sinners.
 And all of the saints were sinners in the past too, to paraphrase my mother.
 Having said that, there is also joy when we do not sin, but choose God’s way.
 And we enjoy it more also.
-So it is preferable if we do not sin in the first place, but if we can’t do that, then God finds joy when we truly repent and turn back to Him and ask for His help and be willing to listen.
+So, it is preferable if we do not sin in the first place, but if we can’t do that, then God finds joy when we truly repent and turn back to Him and ask for His help and be willing to listen.

 Notice Jesus’ actions when He finds a lost sheep, He carries it back to the flock on His shoulders with a smile on His face.
 He rejoices in each lost soul saved.
 This is what the Church is about, bringing lost souls to Our Shepherd of Souls, Our Savior, Our Advocate, Jesus Christ, to His Kingdom of Heavenly Joys.